Nexmo/nexmo-developer/_documentation/messaging/sms/guides/inbound-sms.md

 Use the `concat-ref`, `concat-total` and `concat-part` properties to construct the message from the individual parts.

+> Not all carriers support concatenated messages.
+If the carrier does not support concatenation, the `concat` field will not be present in the payload.

 Key | Value
 -- | --
 `concat` | `true`
 `concat-ref` | The transaction reference.
 All parts of this message share this `concat-ref`.
 `concat-total` | The number of parts in this concatenated message.
 `concat-part` | The number of this part in the message.
 The first part of the message is `1`.